 Social media is such a powerful tool and can be used for great things.
 There have been some amazing awareness campaigns in recent years.
-The Ice Bucket Challenge is the first to spring to mind, raising awareness for motor neuron disease As recently as October my news feed was lit up with candles and my eyes were filled with tears as I read about the Wave of Light campaign and stories of baby loss.
+The Ice Bucket Challenge is the first to spring to mind, raising awareness for motor neuron disease.
+In October my news feed was lit up with candles and my eyes were filled with tears as I read about the Wave of Light campaign and stories of baby loss.
 Then of course there was the huge #metoo hashtag where women shared their stories of sexual abuse and harassment.
 There is something very comforting in a group of people coming together in support, even in a virtual wold.

 That being said when platforms such as facebook get into the wrong hands it makes me question how people actually get through life with normal functioning relationships.